trynova/website/pages/blog/internals-of-nova-part-1.md

 ---
-title: Sugar, spice, and everything nice...
-Part 1
+title: Internals of Nova Part 1 - Sugar, spice, and everything nice...
 description: Looking at the secret sauce that makes Nova.
 date: 2024-08-13
 authors: